softcover/softcover_book/chapters/getting_started.md

 $ softcover build:all
 ```

-\noindent On my system (an older MacBook Air), Softcover builds the template book's HTML, EPUB, MOBI, and PDF in under 15 seconds:
+\noindent On my system (an older MacBook Air), Softcover builds the template book (all formats) in under 15 seconds:

 ```console
 $ time softcover build:all --silent